Tribes of Montenegro: Culture

 The Dinaric society of highland herdsmen had a patriarchal-heroic culture with endemic culture of violence caused by the survival from poverty on barren terrain, isolation from cities and education, and preservation of tribal structures.
 Illiteracy was not uncommon, and folk songs had higher influence on moral standards compared to Orthodox religious teaching.
 Sharp father-son clashes were common as violent self-assertion brought respect.
 Danilo Medaković in 1860 noted the paradox in Dinaric men "He is as courageous in combat as he is fearful of harsh authorities.
 Harsh authorities can turn him into a true slave", resulting in willingness to fight, but never true political freedom.
 Guerrilla warfare also had a negative impact on respect of the laws, with robbery and looting making important part of economical income.
 The harsh Montenegric life perspective is reflected in The Mountain Wreath (1847).

 The clans were often in intertribal conflicts and blood feuds (krvna osveta).
 Collaborating with external enemy (Ottomans, Austrians) against domestic wasn't uncommon, as Milovan Djilas relates "We Montenegrins did not hold a grudge against the enemy alone, but against one another as well".
 Djilas in his boyhood memoirs described the blood feuds and resulting vengeance as "was the debt we paid for the love and sacrifice our forebears and fellow clansmen bore for us.
 It was the defence of our honour and good name, and the guarantee of our maidens.
 It was our pride before others; our blood was not water that anyone could spill...
 It was centuries of manly pride and heroism, survival, a mother's milk and a sister's vow, bereaved parents and children in black, joy, and songs turned into silence and wailing.
 It was all, all".
-Although made life miserable, "threat of vendetta helped to hold individuals within marriage pattern... individual tribes remained viable as political units under the vendetta system because truces usually could be made when needed".
+Although it made life miserable, "threat of vendetta helped to hold individuals within marriage pattern... individual tribes remained viable as political units under the vendetta system because truces usually could be made when needed".